SUBMISSION DEADLINE: March 15, 2021

-Eligible titles must be published in English within 3 years of the January submission date and may take a variety of approaches to subjects considered within building technology in architecture and/or architectural education.
+Eligible titles may take a variety of approaches to the subject as long as they are about building technology in architecture and/or architectural education.
 They may be books, textbooks or other scholarly work on structures, environmental forces or systems, materials or assembly, fabrication, historical or contemporary case studies of building technology issues, reflections on critical thinking in building technology practice or education.
-Edited volumes featuring a compilation of essays from a various of authors are eligible if submitted by the editor(s).
-Current BTES Board members or Officers are not eligible for this award*.
-All nominees must be a current dues-paying member of the BTES, and may sign-up to be a member any time before award submission.
+Edited volumes featuring a compilation of essays from various authors are eligible if submitted by the editor(s).
+Current BTES Board members or Officers are not eligible for this award.